 Mario Stefan, M.D.
-Medical Director for Reina Hair Transplant has devoted more than 27 years to the specialty of surgical hair graft preparation, having personally done more than four and one half million grafts.
+Medical Director for Reina Hair Transplant has devoted more than 27 years to the specialty of surgical hair graft preparation, having personally done more than 2 million micro follicles implants.
 He is actively engaged in the co-development and implementation of the exclusive “MatrixGrafts℠” and “Fine HairLines℠” procedures used at Reina Hair Transplant.

 “MatrixGrafts℠” utilizes a random combination of mini and micro grafts resulting in the creation of density and natural hair lines.
 “MatrixGraffs℠” sessions entail closely coordinated efforts between Dra.
 Liliana Reina, Dr. Mario Stefan and the technical support staff for graft selection, preparation, and placement.
 Random graft selection, based on vitality, caliber, and texture, in conjunction with recipient placement, result in the finished aesthetic effect.